Kowal Sentry Integration for Magento 2

 #report-issue.js-sentry-feedback

-Use this field if you want to attach the widget to your own button in a layout or CMS block.
+Use this field if you want to connect the widget to your own button in the layout or CMS block.

 Cron Monitoring section

-This section controls check-ins and monitors for Magento cron jobs.
+This section controls check-ins and monitors for Magento crons.

 Enable auto-registration of configured cron jobs

-Yesthe first check-in may create or update the monitor in SentryNothe module sends check-ins without auto-configuring the monitor
+Yes: the first check-in may create or update a monitor in SentryNo: the module sends check-ins without automatic monitor configuration

 Recommendation:

-Yesif you have controlled deployments and deliberately defined jobs.
+Yesif you have a controlled deployment and consciously defined jobs.

 Monitored job codes